 Looks like most of the tune-up stuff will work just fine and dandy for Windows 10 as well.
 You can access the DOS command line by right-clicking the lower-left Windows 10 icon and selecting from list.

-I've noticed that perfectly good, new, desktop, WIN10 computers can be purchased for under $300, excluding the cost of the monitor.
-You will have to work to find them; but between now and until the end of January 2017, I expect the usual sales frenzies to occur and for prices to gradually drop during the next three months.
-Monitors should likewise see reduced prices.
+I've noticed perfectly good, new, desktop, WIN10 computers can be purchased for under $300, excluding the cost of the monitor.
+You will have to work to find them; but they are out there.
+Monitors likewise continue to see reduced prices.

 Based on personal experience, I must recommend the avoidance of emachines, Acer, and possibly similar ilk.
 My current Dell computer has been serving me well.
 Best Buy and Walmart seem to have the best prices more often than not, but your results may vary.

 Meanwhile, on to the tune-up section...

 Tuning Up That Old Computer

 How to speed up, tune up, fix up your old Windows XP computer, desktop, PC.
 And performance enhancements.
 For that matter, most of these items will also work just fine for Windows systems both older and newer than XP, Windows 7, etc.

 Ways on how to speed up an old, slow computer for free.